Alex-Linhares/FARGonautica/README.md

 - Lara-Dammer & Hofstadter, [*Perception of Direction and its Influence on Geometric Discoveries*](https://cogsci.indiana.edu/pub/lara-dammer.perception-of-direction-2006.pdf)
 - [Lara-Dammer, Hofstadter & Goldstone (2017) A computer model of context-dependent perception in a very simple world, *Journal of Experimental and Theoretical Artificial Intelligence* 1--36](http://www.tandfonline.com/eprint/hNcJzAjrviqTaWjzR235/full)

 2017-08-29.
-Dr. Lara-Dammer's Thesis is not available here as he is working on a book on the subject.
-We'll stay tuned and link to it as soon as more information is available.
+Dr. Lara-Dammer's Thesis is not available here as he and Prof. Hofstadter are working on a book on the subject.

 2017-08-29.
 Dr. Lara-Dammer desires to clean up the code before a wider release.

+2026-08-12: We regret to inform Dr. Lara-Dammer has passed away.

 PROJECT: CAPYBLANCA